 Volunteers are needed to help staff the front desk at the park's Paul H. Douglas Center for Environmental Education.
 Help greet visitors and school groups, share information about the center and park, and answer the telephone.
 We have lots of fun activities and exhibits you can share with visitors.
 Help children with nature crafts or assist families as they explore the building and feed the native animals in our Animal Room.

 Do you like working with all different kinds of animals?
 If so, we need additional help at the Paul H. Douglas Center for Environmental Education.
-The Center's animal room has fish, reptiles, and amphibians that need frequent attention.
+The Douglas Center's animal room has fish, reptiles, and amphibians that need frequent attention.
 We need volunteers to feed, handle, monitor, and clean the aquariums.
+There are also opportunities to take out the animals and educate the public with them.

 Park Resource Management Division